wvanderp/notes/config files/Setting up git-crypt.md

-My notes is mostly a open book. but some notes are private like contact informaion of other people.
+My notes is mostly a open book. but some notes are private like contact information of other people.

 That is why I use git-crypt to encrypt the notes that are private.